b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 In case you forgot from the brief tangent explaining [natural law](https://en.wikipedia.org/wiki/Natural_law), we'll now remind you for a second time that this man is Antichrist.
 After this second reminder, we finally get his name.
 Have we made it evident yet that he's bad and evil?

 We've also reminded you once again that the law has nothing against Korihor teaching his perspective.
-Remember that, now.
+That must be an important detail.

 &nbsp;